Skip to Content

 Verified IDs

-As some organizations use Verified IDs to verify your credentials, you can scan a QR code of a website offering this feature.
+As some organizations use Verified IDs to verify your credentials, you can scan the QR code on the website offering this feature.

 Battery saver